Skip to menu Skip to content Skip to footer

 Additional entry requirements

-Many departments will have additional entry requirements and may request documents to support your application, such as a research proposal.
-You should discuss these additional requirements with your potential thesis supervisor.
+Many schools and institutes will have additional entry requirements and may request documents to support your application, such as a research proposal.
+If your nominated supervisor supports your expression of interest, you can discuss these additional requirements with them.

 English language requirements